 This latest Emperor Gaozu may have been the Tang founder, but the real architect of the dynasty was his son and successor, Emperor Taizong (“Godlike Monarch”).
 His rise was as depressingly pedestrian as it was violent, betraying little hint of the great statesman he would later become: first he killed his brothers to pave his path to power, then in 626 forced his father at sword point to abdicate in his favor.
 But afterward, it was as if a switch had been flipped somewhere inside his soul.
 “Suddenly he grew tired of war,” writes Will Durant, “and gave himself to the ways of peace.”
 Over the next 23 years, he laid the foundation for the long period of orderly prosperity that would follow his reign.
-One year before he died, he wrote a book of advice for his successors, which detailed a governing philosophy rooted in all the best aspects of Confucianism, with a large side helping of hard-won empirical wisdom.
+One year before he died, he wrote a book of advice for the Tang emperors who would follow him, detailing a governing philosophy rooted in all the best aspects of Confucianism, with a large side helping of hard-won empirical wisdom.

 Differentiation of the ranks and duties of officials is a means of improving customs.
 A wise emperor, therefore, knows how to choose the right person for the right task.
 He is like a skillful carpenter who knows to use straight timber to make shafts, curved timber to make wheels, long timber to make beams, and short timber to make posts.
 Wood of all shapes and sizes is thus fully utilized.
 The emperor should make use of personnel in the same way, using the wise for their resourcefulness, the ignorant for their strength, the brave for their daring, and the timid for their prudence.
 As a good carpenter does not discard any timber, so a wise emperor does not discard any Gentleman.
 A mistake should not lead the emperor to ignore a Gentleman’s virtues, nor should a flaw overshadow his merits.